-With only three days in Spain, Madrid won two of them, and most was spent indulging as a foodie should.
-Madrid is no doubt a bustling, modern day city filled with beauty, traditions and cultural experiences but it's also an ancient capital that has seen many changes.
-A city whose last 2 centuries have left… Continue reading Madrid Mini-break of Indulgences
+With only three days in Spain, Madrid won two of them and most was spent indulging as a foodie should.
+Madrid is no doubt a bustling, modern day city filled with beauty, traditions and cultural experiences but it is also an ancient capital that has seen many changes.
+A city whose last two centuries have… Continue reading Madrid Mini-break of Indulgences

 A glimpse back at last year’s day after Christmas for the Rucksack Foodie, and the Irish traditions the day holds.